MontrealCorpusTools/iscan-spade-server/README.md

 In order to query the server from remote connections, you must change the `ALLOWED_HOSTS` parameter in the `iscan_server/settings/local_settings.py` to include the hostname of your server.

+If you intend on accessing the server from the internet directly(i.e. not only on a closed network), you should also changed the `SECRET_KEY` in `base.py`.
 ## Use and workflow

 ### Starting and stopping the server